Shell Heaps and Graves

 “Agawam” was in the crook of Castle Neck and the Castle Neck River in Essex Bay in Ipswich (a site under a sand dune identified today as “Wigwam Hill”) (LeBaron 1874; Davis 1996).
 There was a settlement in Essex at Essex Falls where the Essex River drains Chebacco Lake (Chebacco/Jebacho) (Choate 1890).
 Kwaskwaikikwen (Quascacunquen) was at Old Town on the Parker River in Newbury.
 An individual known to history as Great Tom had a farm at a site identified today as “Indian Hill” in West Newbury, near headwaters of the Artichoke River, a Merrimack River tributary, and “Old Will” Pumpasanoway had a homestead at Crane Pond Hill in West Newbury.

 “Naumkeag” was on the Bass River in North Beverly near the outflow of Great Pond (Wenham Lake) (Hubbard 1680 ).
-“Shenewemedy” was at the junction of Fish Brook with the Ipswich River in Topsfield (Webber and Nevins 1877), but may originally have been located farther east at the junction of another stream with the Ipswich River at the Topsfield Fairgrounds, which the colonists found planted with Indian corn.
+“Shenewemedy” was at the junction of Fish Brook with the Ipswich River in Topsfield (Webber and Nevins 1877), but may originally have been located farther east at the junction of another stream with the Ipswich River at the Topsfield Fairgrounds, which the colonists reportedly found planted with Indian corn.
 “Cochichewick” most likely was on the river of that name near the outflow of the lake by that name, on the southwest side of Weir Hill, just past Wolf Marsh (which the colonists drained) and Stevens Pond (created when the colonists dammed the river) (Abbott 1829).
-There was also Squompscut (Swampscott), Massabequash on the Forest River in Salem-Marblehead (Winslow 1624), Wahquamesecock between the Waters and Porter rivers in Danvers (Felt 1827 ), and Saugus on the Saugus River in Saugus, to name just a few.
+There was also Squompscut (Swampscott), Massabequash on the Forest River in Salem-Marblehead (Winslow 1624), Wahquamesecock between the Waters and Porter rivers in Danvers (Felt 1827 ), and “Saugus” on the Saugus River at its outflow from Lake Quannapowitt in Wakefield, to name just a few.

 Village site of Agawam